sts10/csafe/readme.markdown

 ## What this tool does

-This tool takes a word list (as a text file) as an input.
-It then searches the given list for compund-unsafe words.
+This tool takes a word list (as a file) as an input.
+It assumes there's one word per line.
+It then searches the given list for compound-unsafe words.

 Next, it attempts to find the smallest number of words that need to be removed in order to make the given word list "compound-safe".
+In our example above, if we remove any one of the four words ("paper", "paperboy", "boyhood", and "hood") the list becomes safe from this particular compounding.
+The program tries to choose which word to remove based on maximizing how many other compounding each word would "solve".

 Finally, it prints out this new, shorter, compound-safe (csafe) list to a new text file, called output.
 In this way it makes word lists "compound-safe" (or at least more safe -- see "Known issue" and "Caveat" sections below).

 ## How to use this tool to check a word list